 Everyone calls him Jimmy, including Mr. Savoy and his wife, who are long-time customers.

-FAITH LAPIDUS: Jimmy bought Primo Family Restaurant five years ago.
-It is truly a family business - from the photos on the wall, to the dining area, where his father-in-law seats patrons.
+Primo Family Restaurant is truly a family business -- from the photos on the wall, to the dining area, where his father-in-law seats patrons.
 And in the kitchen, Jimmy’s cousin Spiro Routoulas prepares Greek specialties.

-SPIRO ROUTOULAS: “He’s a funny guy.
-He comes inside the kitchen and tastes what I make.
+“He’s a funny guy.
+He comes inside the kitchen and tastes whatever I make.
 Oh, it’s fun.”

 Besides the food and friendliness, Jimmy says Primo’s has another appeal over the chain restaurants.

-JIMMY NICOPOULOS: “Chain restaurants have to go through a process of buying their food from large industries and distributors.
-We can get our produce local and our meats.”
+“Big chains have to go through processes of buying their foods from large industries and distributors.
+We can get our produce local.
+We can get our meats.”

-ELIZABETH BESSEL: “I don’t find the food to be that great.
-When I eat here, Jimmy will come to the table and tell us that he got that produce from somebody’s farm.”
+“I just don’t find the food to be that great.
+When I eat here, Jimmy will come up to the table and tell us that he got that produce from somebody’s farm.”

 Jimmy says he thinks there is room in the neighborhood for both family and chain restaurants.
 His customers agree.

-C.A.
-SAVOY: “It’s been here for twenty-five years and I see it being here for twenty-five more years.”
+“It’s been here for 25 years.
+I see it being here 25 more years.”

-CHRISTOPHER CRUISE: Morgan Pharmacy has an old fashioned feel, with a display of old prescription bottles and the original shelves from when the store opened nineteen twelve.
-Pharmacist Barry Deutschman bought the store twenty years ago.
+Morgan Pharmacy has an old-fashioned feel, with a display of old prescription bottles and the original shelves from when the store opened in 1912.
+Pharmacist Barry Deutschman bought the store more than 20 years ago.

-BARRY DEUTSCHMAN: "During the time period between then, and the time we stopped carrying tobacco, you can see people would rest their cigarettes on counter here."
+“During the time period between then, and the time we stopped carrying tobacco, you can see that people would rest their cigarettes on the counters here.”

 The pharmacy is located in a residential neighborhood of Washington and most people hear about it through word of mouth.

-BARRY DEUTSCHMAN: "Once somebody comes in here who’s has never been here, they love the place and they want to come back."
+“Once somebody who’s never been here comes in here, they love the place and they want to come back.”